satorici/satori-docs/satori_help/docs/playbooks/asserts.md

 | Input    | Description                       |
 |----------|------------------------------------
 | String\* | Is the error equal to the String? |
-- <span style="color:pass">Example Pass Test</span>: the programs should verify that the error is a certain string:
+- <span style="color:green">Example Pass Test</span>: the programs should verify that the error is a certain string:
 ```yml
 settings:
   image: python